Doniblaze/Doniblaze/README.md

-Hi there 👋 I'm Donald Bassey
+Hi there 👋 I'm Donald Bassey,
-Software Engineer | Fullstack Developer

-I am a Fullstack Developer skilled in building scalable web and mobile applications — from concept, design, development, to deployment.
+I am a Full-Stack Developer skilled in building scalable web and mobile applications—from concept, design, development, and deployment.
 I write clean, testable, and efficient code following best practices.
 I am a fast learner, a strong team player, and highly adaptable to new technologies.
 I possess strong coding skills and can easily translate business requirements into functional, reliable, and user-centric applications.

 🛠 Tech Stack: